+This chunky fringe infinity scarf is a lovely evening project and uses soft, chunky yarn.
+It’s perfect for beginners and for those who want instant gratification, it works up fast.
 This post contains affiliate links (click here for more info).
-Thank YOU for supporting Whistle and Ivy and my free patterns!
+Thank you for supporting Whistle and Ivy and my free patterns!

 I hope everyone had a wonderful holiday!
 Ours was rather quiet, Dallas was on-call, so we weren’t able to see any family, but it was still nice to be together.
 This was The Boy’s first real Christmas and it was quite funny, he opened up his first gift (a toy Blade Ranger with working hoist), and was so happy playing with it that we had to continually coax him to open his other presents.
 It was pretty hilarious!